threefoldfoundation/www_threefold_io/content/newsroom/argentina_event/index.md

 ---

-We are excited to announce that Florian and Kristof will be representing ThreeFold at the [Aleph Use-cases Week](https://app.sola.day/event/aleph) in Buenos Aires, showcasing how ThreeFold is revolutionizing the DePIN ecosystem with a global grid of energy-efficient nodes.
+We are excited to announce that Florian and Kristof will be representing ThreeFold at the [Aleph Use-Cases Week](https://app.sola.day/event/aleph) in Buenos Aires, showcasing how ThreeFold is revolutionizing the DePIN ecosystem with a global grid of energy-efficient nodes.
 Don't miss out! !
 They're set to discuss how ThreeFold is revolutionizing Internet Infrastructure and powering the DEPIN ecosystem.

 <br/>